green-party-dublin-central/nh-web/site/content/post/public-meeting-on-phoenix-park-transport-and-mobility-options-consultation.md

   public consultation.
 image: img/phoenix-cars.jpg
 ---
+Sign up here to receive an invite to the online meeting: [neasahourigan.com/pp](https://neasahourigan.com/pp)\
+\
+Speaking today

 The public consultation phase will commence on the 29th January for six weeks.
 Due to COVID-19 restrictions, this will take place online only.
 It will include a virtual room where members of the public can view the report and associated maps and tables.
 It will also include a FAQ section.
 Interested members of the public will be asked to make an online submission.
 At the end of this consultation period, an analysis of the submissions received will take place with the aim of publishing a final report in April 2021.

-Sign up here to receive an invite to the online meeting: [neasahourigan.com/pp](https://neasahourigan.com/pp)

 The Phoenix Park Transport and Mobility Options Report makes a number of key recommendations including the following: